BEST WESTERN Royal Sun Inn & Suites

 Check Out Time: 12:00 PM | Check In: 3:00 PM | Online Reservations

-This TripAdvisor Certificate of Excellence award winning downtown Tucson hotel offers complimentary cooked to order breakfast at the restaurant and 2-For-1 drinks at the Lounge.
-Completely renovated (Nov 2013) rooms & suites feature beautiful new furniture, carpet & beds with premium bedding.
+This TripAdvisor® Certificate of Excellence award winning downtown hotel offers complimentary cooked to order breakfast at the restaurant and 2-for-1 drinks at the Lounge.
+Completely renovated (2014) rooms & suites feature beautiful new furniture, carpet & beds with premium bedding.

-Central Location: This full-service Arizona hotel is centrally located less than a mile from the downtown, U of A, McKale Center, Tucson Convention Center, Pima College and easy access to freeways I-10 and I-19.
-Nearby are Tucson’s most popular attractions such as the Arizona-Sonora Desert Museum, the Saguaro National Park, the Old Tucson Studios, three shopping malls and golf courses.
+This full-service Arizona hotel is centrally located less than a mile from the downtown, U of A, McKale Center, Tucson Convention Center, Pima College and easy access to freeways I-10 and I-19.
+Nearby are Tucson’s most popular attractions such as Arizona-Sonora Desert Museum, Saguaro National Park, Old Tucson Studios, three shopping malls and golf courses.
 All major hospitals - UMC, TMC, St. Mary's Hospital and Tucson International Airport are located just minutes away.
 Students, professors, faculty and their families also choose our Tucson hotel when in town for special events such as graduation or homecoming at U of A.

-Breakfast: Not the typical breakfast buffet.
-We treat our guests with a complimentary cooked to order breakfast each morning at the Royal Sun Restaurant.
+Not the typical breakfast buffet; we treat our guests with a complimentary cooked to order breakfast each morning at the Royal Sun Restaurant.
 Guests order from our enhanced breakfast menu of wide selection including some healthy options.

-The BEST WESTERN Royal Sun Inn and Suites is a luxuriously landscaped resort style Tucson, Arizona hotel featuring a fish pond, fountain and picnic tables.
+This luxuriously landscaped resort style Tucson hotel featuring a fish pond, fountain and picnic tables.
 Our perfect mix of hotel features, amenities and superior customer service are guaranteed to make your stay a memorable one.
 Make your reservation today!

 Hotel Amenities & Services